huiyi-Al/tp/docs/UserGuide.md

 Format: `view INDEX`

-* Shows the person's full details at the specified `INDEX` in the right-hand panel.
+* Shows the client's full details at the specified `INDEX` in the right-hand panel.
-* The index refers to the index number shown in the current displayed person list.
+* The index refers to the index number shown in the current displayed client list.
 * The index **must be a positive integer** 1, 2, 3, …​

 Examples: